sherzodxdd/sherzodxdd/README.md

 ## About Me

-* just a student 👨‍🎓
+* IT student programming ! 👨‍💻
-* and.. uhh IT programming ! 👨‍💻
+* also english student 🙋‍♂️

-* also english student.. 🙋‍♂️
+  ## my dream
-* that's all ._. 👊
+  * be a 1st IT programer in the world!